Do memory foam mattresses cause back pain?

 What is a memory foam mattress?

-The best memory foam mattresses use different types of foam and a number of layers to create a mattress that will still offer support whilst alleviating pressure.
-Memory foam layers are generally found at the top of the mattress so sleepers can feel that unique, contouring support.
+The best memory foam mattresses use different types of foam and comprise several layers to create a mattress that will still offer support whilst alleviating pressure.
+Memory foam layers are generally found at the top of the mattress so sleepers can feel that unique 'hug.'

 Can a memory foam mattress cause back pain?

-While the best memory foam mattresses we've tested offer excellent pressure relief for common aches and pains, some all-foam mattresses can cause back pain in some people.
+While the best memory foam mattresses we've tested offer excellent pressure relief for common aches and pains, some all-foam mattresses may cause back pain or trigger an existing injury.
+That said, this isn't a problem exclusive to memory foam mattresses, as innerspring and hybrid mattresses may lead to or exacerbate back pain, too.

-Another issue with memory foam is that it’s notorious for trapping heat, causing sleepers to overheat.
-This might not seem like an issue for people with back pain but, in fact, being too hot at night can exacerbate pain levels.
-If you’re too hot you won’t be comfortable in bed and will be tossing and turning at night to try and cool down.
-This, in turn, means that you won’t rest in one position long enough for your spine to stay aligned, plus all the jolting from moving around can worsen pain.
+Dense memory foam is also notorious for trapping heat, causing sleepers to overheat.
+This might not seem like an issue for people with back pain but being too hot at night can exacerbate pain levels.
+If you’re too hot, you will be tossing and turning at night to try and cool down.
+This, in turn, means that you won’t rest in one position long enough for your spine to stay aligned, plus all the jolting from moving around can worsen your pain.

-However, to combat this, manufacturers often add cooling materials to memory foam – some more successfully than others.
-Hot sleepers should look at one of the best cooling mattresses to ensure they don’t get too warm at night.
+To combat overheating, manufacturers are infusing memory foam with heat-regulating materials – some more successfully than others.
+Hot sleepers should look at our guide to the best cooling mattresses to ensure they don’t get too warm at night.
+(A couple of memory foam options have made the cut.)

 4 signs your memory foam mattress is causing your back pain